Necromancer (1988 film)

-Necromancer is a 1988 American horror film directed by Dusty Nelson and starring Elizabeth Kaitan.
+Necromancer is a 1988 American supernatural horror film directed by Dusty Nelson and starring Elizabeth Kaitan, John Tyler, Rhonda Dorto, Stan Hurwitz, Edward A. Wright, and Russ Tamblyn.
 The story follows a young woman who is raped by a group of men, and contacts a necromancer to exact her revenge.

-Plot
+Synopsis

-Three friends, Paul, Carl and Allan break into their professor's office to steal the answers for an important test, what they do not know is that they are not alone.
-Fellow student Julie Johnson is finishing some work when she spots Allan, it is not long before the three of them gang up on Julie.
-While Carl holds her, Paul pulls out a knife and threatens to cut her, only to cut her underwear off and rape her as the others watch on, soon after they threaten and blackmail her to keep quiet.
+Three friends, Paul, Carl, and Allan, break into their professor's office to steal the answers for an important test.
+What they do not know is that they are not alone.
+Fellow student Julie Johnson is finishing some work when she spots Allan.
+It is not long before the three of them gang up on Julie.
+While Carl holds her, Paul pulls out a knife and threatens to cut her, only to cut off her underwear and rape her as the others watch on.
+Soon after, they threaten and blackmail her to keep quiet.

-The next day Julie is upset about the night before, she confides in her best friend Freda, who tries to talk her into going to the police but Julie refuses.
-Later that day, Freda finds an advert in a paper advertising 'revenge'.
-She and Julie make inquiries into the advertisement, and they go to a house owned by a strange woman who casts a spell to summon a demon to exact vengeance against those who attacked Julie.
+The next day, Julie is upset about the night before.
+She confides in her best friend, Freda, who tries to persuade her to go to the police, but Julie refuses.
+Later that day, Freda finds an advertisement in a newspaper advertising 'revenge'.
+She and Julie make inquiries into the advertisement and go to a house owned by a strange woman who casts a spell to summon a demon to exact vengeance against those who attacked Julie.